Award applications

 Applications should include:

-- the Smith-White Travel Award application cover sheet – download the coversheet here
+• the Smith-White Conference Award application cover sheet

-- the applicant’s CV (no more than 2 pages)
+• the applicant’s CV (no more than two pages)

 The rules of the award are as follows: